 Nominations must be received by AALL no later than December 1 of each year.
-A subcommittee of the Research and Publications Committee will review the nominations and make the final decision regarding the recipient of the award.
+The Distinguished Lectureship Award Jury will review the nominations and make the final decision regarding the recipient of the award.
 Each nominee shall be considered individually and confidentially and will be judged according to the criteria listed above.
-The subcommittee will complete its deliberations and the selection process by December 15.
+The jury will complete its deliberations and the selection process by December 15.
 The lecture will take place at the AALL convention in July of the following year.
 The award may be presented annually, but there is no requirement that the award be given each year.
-For more information, please contact Research and Publications Committee Chair, Joseph Molinari.
+For more information, please contact Distinguished Lectureship Award Jury Chair, Kristina Alayan.
 Nominations and all accompanying documentation for this award should be sent to:

 American Association of Law Libraries

 (Please include Email Subject Line: AALL Distinguished Lectureship)

 The award shall be presented during the AALL Annual Meeting, and it will be given in name of the Association.
 The recipient will receive a plaque and a $500 cash prize.
 The timing of the lecture at the annual meeting will be determined by the AALL Annual Meeting Program Committee.

 2014: Richard Danner, Rufty Research Professor of Law & Senior Associate Dean for Information Services, Duke University, Durham, NC.
 Lecture Presented at 2014 AALL Annual Meeting: What We Know and How We Think About It

 2013: Michael G. Chiorazzi, Director and Professor of Law, University of Arizona, James E Rogers College of Law, Tucson, AZ.
 Lecture Presented at 2013 AALL Annual Meeting: Training the Next Generation of Law Librarians — The Past as Prologue